yavyx/PaIntDB/PaIntDB _issues.md

 - Come up with first-order interaction algorithms.
 Need to think more about this algorithm.
 Maybe
 - Double lists when extracting study items.
 - Change gene_list to genes_df for all networks
-- Fix mapped genes in combined networks

 ### Dash GUI
 - How to handle exceptions:
     - CSV input:
         - Check no extra columns
         - Check file format
+- Error messages when 0 genes are mapped.

 ## Vis module
 - Padj decimal issues
 - Change node selection to node ids, not node labels
 - Fix PA14 GO term enrichment
-- Fix combined networks gene count
+- Fix subnetworks in flat lists
-- Check TnSeq genes in combined networks
+- Fix down regulated genes in first-order networks
-- Error messages when 0 genes are mapped.

 ## GO enrichment
 - Change directory for PA14/PAO1 mapping in enrichment script.